joshuawright11/papyrus/README.md

 ## Requirements

-Papyrus leverages Swift macros which requires Swift 5.9 / Xcode 14.
+Supports iOS 13+ / macOS 10.15+.

-It can be deployed back to iOS 13 / macOS 10.15.
+Keep in mind that Papyrus uses Swift macros which require Swift 5.9 / Xcode 14 to compile.

 ## Installation